Pre-writing and handwriting skills

 • Grasp and manipulation activities

-• Threading/beading activity
+• Threading or beading activity

-• Dressing – buttons/zips
+• Dressing – buttons or zips

 • Eye hand coordination activities